joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 * Each component can be version-controlled in Git.
 * Multiple developers can work independently and merge changes.
-* The “mapped component” (the JCB project file) can be shared and forked.
+* The "mapped component" (the JCB project file) can be shared and forked.

-> **Tip:** This approach prevents Joomla’s record-locking issue, allowing parallel development.
+> **Tip:** This approach prevents Joomla's record-locking issue, allowing parallel development.

 ---